 The cryptocurrency margin trading segment is a highly competitive and fast-paced environment.
 Since 2018, it has grown exponentially, both in terms of trading volumes and the number of new exchange platforms.

 Therefore, when choosing a cryptocurrency margin trading platform, it becomes a difficult task whether to go for an established player like BitMEX or select a newer alternative like ByBit.
-The two most popular crypto margin trading platforms in the market.
+The two most popular crypto margin trading exchanges in the market.

 However, comparing both the exchanges will help you distinguish between the two and decide which platform you should trade.